ManuDev9/copyright_checker/README.md

 If no copyright notice is found, the script will just print the path to the file

-The copyright is expected to be in the fourth line
+The copyright is expected to be in the fourth line!!!

 There are the expected formats:
 - Copyright (c) XXXX-YYYY